tarmoj/h5-solfege/README.md

 I suggest h5p tool (see below for creating the translations).

-To create a new translation, move to the folder of selected library and rum similar command to:
+To create a new translation, move to the folder of selected library, create subfolder _language_ (if not existing) and run similar command to:

     h5p create-language-file ./ et